• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is a salmon recipe that we've been making for years.
-The simple glaze has that irresistible sweet and salty thing going on and the salmon always turns out tender.
+This is a salmon recipe that we’ve been making for years.
+The simple glaze has an irresistible sweet-and-salty quality, and the salmon always turns out tender.

 We have two well-loved methods for cooking salmon.
-One is quick and one is slow.
-If you're in a hurry and are willing to pay close attention, opt for the quick baked salmon.
-If you want a salmon recipe that you don't have to fuss over and is nearly impossible to overcook, go with this slow-baked Asian salmon.
+One is quick; the other is slow.
+If you’re in a hurry and willing to pay close attention, choose the quick-baked salmon.
+If you want a salmon recipe that you don’t have to fuss over and that is nearly impossible to overcook, go with this slow-baked Asian salmon.

 Why we love slow baked Asian salmon